-From SOP to running workflow in 48 hours.
+From procedure to running workflow in 48 hours.

-Your process is already written.
-It lives in SOPs, batch records, and spreadsheets that describe the work without running it.
-Send us one document and watch it become a controlled, validated Seal workflow your team can execute.
-Not a demo environment, your actual process.
+Your process already exists — written in procedures, batch records, and spreadsheets that describe the work but never run it.
+Bring one and watch it become a controlled Seal workflow, with a validation pack your team can inspect, in 48 hours.

 Preparation of 50 mM Acetate Buffer